franciscop/umbrella/jquery.md

 UmbrellaJS can be used in parallel with jQuery, so you can start porting to UmbrellaJs step by step. simply include `<script src="https://unpkg.com/Umbrellajs"></script>` in your HMTL file or `// @require https://unpkg.com/Umbrellajs` in your script, if you are writing a userscript.

-Now start with changing a simple function or statement from jQuery to UmbrellaJS by replacing `$(...)` with `u(...)`, it's so simple!
+Then you can start changing your statements one by one from jQuery to UmbrellaJS by replacing `$(...)` with `u(...)`.

 ## Porting tips

-While porting [my](https://github.com/gnadelwartz) [enstlyer script](https://greasyfork.org/de/scripts/24244-enstyler-develop/code) from jQuery (more precise from zepto.js) to UmbrellaJS I discoverd some pitfalls I want to share with you. nevertheless it was easy and its always helpfull to have the excellent [UmbrellaJS documentation](https://Umbrellajs.com/documentation) in a browser tab.
+While porting [my](https://github.com/gnadelwartz) [enstlyer script](https://greasyfork.org/de/scripts/24244-enstyler-develop/code) from jQuery (more precise from zepto.js) to UmbrellaJS I discoverd some pitfalls I want to share with you.
+Bevertheless it was easy and its always helpfull to have the excellent [UmbrellaJS documentation](https://Umbrellajs.com/documentation) in a browser tab.

 #### Why does `.replaceWith()` not exist in UmbrellaJS?

 This should be very simple, use the UmbrellaJS `.replace()` method instead.
 It has nothing to do with the native javascript .replace() method for arrays though, so make sure not to mix them up.

-If you wants to stay with` .replaceWith` like in jQuery and does not care about an extra function call, adding this to your script may help:
+If you wants to stay with `.replaceWith` like in jQuery and does not care about an extra function call, adding this to your script may help:

 ```
 u.prototype.replaceWith = function(replace){